MathOnco/IMAT/README.md

 ### 3. Cancer Medicine and Action Mechanisms of Drugs (01-31-2025)
 Summary: an overview of common drugs used in cancer, along with description of mechanism of action.
 Presented by Vural Tagal.

+### 4. Bayesian inference: a theory of parameter estimation
+Summary: An overview of the fundamental theory of Bayesian inference underlying parameter estimation using the exponential tumor growth law as a motivating example.
+Maximum a posteriori (MAP) estimation is motivated and demonstrated.
+Sampling methods are motivated for future exploration.
+Presented by Daniel Glazar.